buddhiW/AI_travel_assistant/README.md

 This project is designed as a starting point, providing a learning experience for beginners in the field.
 Here, the same application has been implemented using three approaches.

 ## Implementation approaches
-1. **Basic**: A non-agentic framework that uses [chat completions](https://platform.openai.com/docs/guides/text-generation) API from OpenAI and tool calling.
+1. **Basic prompt-driven**: A non-agentic framework that uses [chat completions](https://platform.openai.com/docs/guides/text-generation) API from OpenAI and tool calling.
-2. **Agent method**: An multi-agent framework based on chat completions API and tool calling.
+2. **Multi-agent**: An multi-agent framework based on chat completions API and tool calling.
 3. **LangGraph single-agent**: A single-agent graph framework with tool calling implemented using [LangChain](https://python.langchain.com/docs/introduction/) and [LangGraph](https://langchain-ai.github.io/langgraph/).
 4. **LangGraph multi-agent**: INCOMPLETE.
 A supervisor-worker graph framework.